- Human Subjects Research Considerations

 Federal non-discrimination laws must be considered when developing subject inclusion/exclusion criteria.
 Specifically, participants cannot be excluded from a study on the basis of age, gender, race, ethnicity, disability, or not speaking English (in a domestic study), unless there is a scientific rationale for doing so.

 If you are not using a sponsor specific system (e.g. NIH ASSIST, NSF FastLane, NASA NSPIRES, etc.) Grants.gov is a source to find and apply for federal grants.
-OSP is registered in Grants.gov and submits the proposal on behalf of the UW, after it is routed to OSP and reviewed.
+OSP is registered as an institution in Grants.gov and submits proposals on behalf of the UW, after they are routed to OSP and reviewed.